 Make ahead: You can prepare the chopped vegetables and ingredients in the baking dish up to 2 days before baking.

-Storing: Any leftover zucchini tomato casserole can be stored in an airtight container in the refrigerator for up to 5 days.
+Store: Any leftovers can be stored in an airtight container in the refrigerator for up to 5 days.

 FAQs

-How can I cook zucchini without it getting soggy?
+How do I keep zucchini from getting soggy?

 Can I use frozen zucchini?